 This conversation begins with consideration for merit-based awards.
 Your application for admission is your application for scholarships.
 All Gonzaga Law scholarships are fully guaranteed and renewable for the traditional duration of your program.
 There are no conditional strings attached.
 Eligible students are offered merit-based scholarships at the point of admission.

-We are dedicated to helping you pursue your educational goals by providing financial information and resources in a professional and individualized manner.
+This investment in your success is our commitment to you.
+We are dedicated to helping you pursue your educational and career goals by providing financial information and resources in a professional and individualized manner.

 We recognize the unique and intrinsic value of each person and are committed to serving everyone in an environment of equality, responsibility, and dignity.